 - Filing Status: The child may not file a joint return.

 It's important to note that all five tests must be met to qualify as a child dependent.
-However, if they are not a child dependent, they could be a “qualifying relative dependent” if their gross income is less than $5,040 (in 2024) and the parents provide more than half of the child's total support during the year.
+However, if they are not a child dependent, they could be a qualifying relative dependent if their gross income is less than $5,200 (in 2025) and the parents provide more than half of the child's total support during the year.

-Freddie is 24 years old, employed, and files his own tax return.
-Therefore, he is not eligible to be claimed as a tax dependent by his parents.
-However, he can be covered on his parent's high deductible health plan (HDHP) until age 26, but their HSA funds cannot be used to pay his out-of-pocket medical expenses.
+Freddie is 24 years old, employed, and files his tax returns; therefore, he is not eligible to be claimed as a tax dependent.
+He can be covered on his parent's qualified HDHP until age 26, but their HSA funds cannot be used to pay his out-of-pocket medical expenses.
 As a result, Freddie opened his own HSA so contributions could be made to cover his medical expenses.

 How much can be contributed to the account?
-Freddie is covered on a family-qualified HDHP, so he can contribute up to the maximum family contribution of $8,300 (2024).
-So, the parent can have an HSA and contribute the maximum family contribution of $8,300, and the dependent adult child can contribute up to $8,300 in their own HSA.
+Freddie is covered on a family-qualified HDHP, so he can contribute up to the maximum family contribution of $8,550 (2025).
+So, the parent can have an HSA and contribute the maximum family contribution of $8,550, and the dependent adult child can contribute up to $8,550.

 Norman is 18 years old and lives with his parents.
 He works full-time and pays all his expenses, including rent, to his parents, but he is covered by his parent's family HDHP.
 When reviewing the IRS rules, Norman is neither a qualifying child nor a qualifying relative because he provides more than half his support by paying for his rent and food.
 As a result, he can open his own HSA.